 The traditional ‘100 plus your age’ failed to take in account that a good lifestyle can keep away the effects of aging and help us live longer and healthier lives.

-Sure we can remain healthier and live longer through conscious choices – but that’s not the same as believing we can maintain the peak of a 20 year old’s strength, fitness, and BP for keeps.
+Sure we can remain healthier and live longer through conscious choices – but that’s not the same as believing we can maintain the peak of a 20 year old’s strength, fitness, and blood pressure for keeps.

-Both methods fail to strike a balance – but good health is all about maintaining a balance.
+Both methods fail to strike a balance, yet good health is all about maintaining a balance.

-Another downside with the 120 systolic 80 diastolic approach is that it fails to take into account the dynamic nature of blood pressure.
-Your BP is constantly changing.
+Another downside with the 120 systolic / 80 diastolic approach is that it fails to take into account the dynamic nature of blood pressure.
+Your blood pressure is constantly changing.

-It’s not a specific number we should worry over but the ranges that our BP moves in.
+It’s not a specific number we should worry over but the ranges that our blood pressure moves in.

-If your bp comes down to acceptable range (say under 135/ 90) then there’s no need to run to the local GP’s seeking a high blood pressure medications.
-It’s when your BP refuses to come below to 155 over 90, ever, that you should contemplate blood pressure reducing solutions.
+If your blood pressure comes down to acceptable range (say under 135/ 90) then there’s no need to run to the local GP’s seeking high blood pressure medications.
+It’s when your blood pressure refuses to ever come below, say, 155 over 90, that you should contemplate blood pressure-reducing solutions.

 Why 135/90?
 That’s my acceptable range.
-You see I have a genetic inclination for high BP.
-My parents suffered fro high BP.
-So if I can keep my BP under 135 over 90 I’m pleased.
+You see I have a genetic inclination for high blood pressure.
+Both my parents suffered from high blood pressure.
+So if I can keep my blood pressure under 135 over 90 I’m pleased.

 You’ll have to decide for yourself what’s acceptable for your own situation.